duggabe/gr-morse-code-gen/README.md

 # gr-morse-code-gen
-Generates Morse code from keyboard input.
-It is based on GNU Radio version 3.8.1.0.
+This program generates Morse code from keyboard input.
 The audio output can be fed to a Single Sideband (SSB) transmitter to generate a CW signal.
 An alternative presented later can key an SDR hardware device directly.

-These flowgraphs have been tested on GNU Radio version 3.9.0.0 as well.
+These flowgraphs were developed with GNU Radio version 3.8.1.0, and have been tested on version 3.9.0.0 as well.

 If you have GNU Radio version 3.7, you can recreate the flowgraph and copy the `epy_block_0_0.py` file into an Embedded Python block to create the "Morse code vector source" block.

+## Versions

+* v1.0.0.0
+  * The initial release had a simple low-pass filter and used a speed setting method which limited it to factors of 48.
+* Master (current version)
+  * waveform shaping is done with a Raised Cosine Filter
+  * speed can be set to anything from 1 to 48 wpm.

+---

 ![flowgraph](./MorseGen_fg.png "Gnu Radio flowgraph")